 The Hoffman Estates Utility Commission maintains communication with the Illinois Commerce Commission and the franchised utilities in the Village in order to assist and cooperate with them in matters of administrative rulemaking, education and laws for the improvement of the utility service of the Village.

-The utility commission meets at the Hoffman Estates Police Department located at 411 W. Higgins Road.
-Meetings are held the first Wednesday of every other month, excluding summer months, at 6:30 p.m.
-The next Utility Commission meeting is May 3, 2017.
+The Utility Commission meets at the Hoffman Estates Police Department located at 411 W. Higgins Road.
+Meetings are held the first Wednesday of every other month, excluding summer months, at 12:00 p.m.

 Do you want to be more involved in your community?

 We are looking for responsible individuals who would be willing to serve on this commission every other month for approximately an hour and a half on Wednesday nights.
 Responsibilities: To serve as a member at large and listen to the current issues and plans that are facing the village.
 There is an opportunity to hear about resident complaints concerning electricity and natural gas suppliers that serve the Hoffman Estates Community.